CodyPerakslis/consul-demo/README.md

 To "discover" to proxy use the API `curl http://127.0.0.1:8500/v1/agent/service/web-proxy`

 Also use `consul catalog services` to list the services and `curl http://127.0.0.1:8500/v1/agent/services` for more details on the services.

+You can also use DNS for discover with
+`dig @127.0.0.1 -p 8600 factorize.service.consul SRV`

-# Part 2: Linking Nodes
+## Part 2: Linking Nodes
 This part will require you to have some sort of VM software installed.
 I use virtualBox.
 You will also need HashiCorp Vagrant installed.

 The Vagrantfile used comes from HashiCorp example.